AmandaAjredini/book-haven-website/README.md

 View reserved books – the system allows the user to see a list of the book(s) currently reserved by that user.
 User should be able to remove the reservation as well

-Only 5 results per page when displaying search results or reservation results (pagination).
+Maximum 5 results per page when displaying search results or reservation results (pagination).

 CSS is used to make the web pages look more presentable and user-friendly.